 Historically, detection of protein targets from different species in the same tissue section was difficult due to dependence on species-specific secondary antibodies (e.g. goat anti mouse secondary antibody to detect an mouse antibody made against a human protein).
 Ultivue’s direct antibody labeling technology eliminates detection barriers due to species, allowing rapid creation of multiplex reagents against targets from multiple species in the same multiplex panel.
-For more information on how to incorporate multiplexed immunofluorescence from your PDX or humanized mouse model and derive valuable spatial information from the tumor microenvironment, please visit www.ultivue.com or check out our latest brochure.hafadmin Categories: Uncategorized Tags: Point of VUE 788 The Much-Welcomed Return of In-Person Conferences
+For more information on how to incorporate multiplexed immunofluorescence from your PDX or humanized mouse model and derive valuable spatial information from the tumor microenvironment, please visit www.ultivue.com.hafadmin Categories: Uncategorized Tags: Point of VUE 788 The Much-Welcomed Return of In-Person Conferences

 I was therefore thrilled to attend my first in-person event in 2022, in Brooklyn, New York: the 8th annual Immuno-Oncology 360 event, #IO360NY.
 The enthusiasm and excitement of researchers finally gathering to exchange scientific ideas and discourse was evident; we all missed the real, human connection to our peers.
 Scheduled over 3 days, the comprehensive program convenes stakeholders spanning the science, clinical, and business communities to report on the latest data-driven advancements in Immuno-Oncology in a wide variety of tumor types.
 It was a packed program, and for the sake of this summary, I’ll instead review my own highlights, but please feel free peruse the agenda herein, https://theconferenceforum.org/conferences/immuno-oncology-360/overview/.